 I understand the need to use Canon’s desktop software to extract each Raw in the explosion if I want to integrate them into your everyday workflow; however, any frame from the shot can be removed as a JPG using the G5s touch interface.

-When shooting conventionally, the camera can capture images at a very respectable 20fps.
+When conventionally shooting, the camera can capture images at a respectable 20fps.

-While autofocus is not available at this speed, the buffer depth of 45-49 raw and JPEG frames is perfectly acceptable.
+While autofocus is unavailable at this speed, the buffer depth of 45-49 raw and JPEG frames is perfectly acceptable.

 Understandably, these take about 15 seconds to flush to the fastest SDHC card we could find understandable.